minprog/programmeren-1/problems/resize/more/index.md

 1. Execute `cd` to ensure that you're in `~/` (i.e., your home directory, aka `~`).
 4. Execute `curl -LO https://github.com/minprog/programmeren-1/raw/refs/heads/2024/problems/resize/more/dist/resize-more.zip` to download a (compressed) ZIP file with this problem's distribution.
-5. Execute `unzip resize.zip` to uncompress that file.
+5. Execute `unzip resize-more.zip` to uncompress that file.
-6. Execute `rm resize.zip` followed by `yes` or `y` to delete that ZIP file.
+6. Execute `rm resize-more.zip` followed by `yes` or `y` to delete that ZIP file.
 7. Execute `ls`.
-You should see a directory called `resize`, which was inside of that ZIP file.
+You should see a directory called `resize-more`, which was inside of that ZIP file.
 8. Execute `cd resize-more` to change into that directory.
 11. Execute `ls`.
 You should see this problem's distribution, including `bmp.h`, `copy.c`, `large-solution.bmp`, `peek.c`, `small.bmp`, and `smiley.bmp`.

 ## Background

-Be sure you're familiar with the structure of 24-bit uncompressed BMPs, as introduced in [Whodunit](../../problems/whodunit).
+Be sure you're familiar with the structure of 24-bit uncompressed BMPs, as introduced in [Whodunit](../../whodunit).

 ## Specification